openhab/openhab-docs/installation/openhabian.md

 ::: tip NO Do-It-Yourself mirroring
 Note you must NOT use `dd` or any other tool such as 'Win32 disk imager' to copy an SD card or partition on your own.
 If you do and boot with source and destination cards plugged in, they will have the same partition IDs and this will likely mess up things and can irreversibly devastate your whole system.
 Use the `blkid` command in shell to see those IDs.
 This also means you must not take _mirrors_ of the _mirror_.
-Also be aware that only the first two partitions are mirrored - the storage (3rd) parition will never be mirrored even if you have set that up for use as your backup area.
+Also be aware that only the first two partitions are mirrored - the storage (3rd) partition will never be mirrored even if you have set that up for use as your backup area.
 :::

 To setup mirroring right during unattended installation of a RPi (using the image flash method):<br>